-In the field of engineering, computer graphics, and physics, understanding the relationship between different coordinate systems is crucial for accurate modeling, simulation, and analysis.
+In engineering, computer graphics, and physics, understanding the relationship between different coordinate systems is essential for accurate modeling, simulation, and analysis.

 both of which are commonly used to define the position and orientation of objects in 3D space.